Tsunamis, Earthquakes Overdue in Lake Tahoe

 To trace the fault's history, Maloney and her colleagues examined data from a CHIRP seismic imaging system, which details underwater sediment layers at very high resolution.
 (CHIRP stands for compressed high intensity radar pulse.)
 The researchers correlated landslide deposits, which could be related to past earthquakes, throughout western Lake Tahoe and in small lakes immediately to the south with radiocarbon dates from the sediments.

 The West Tahoe Fault has a complicated history, the analysis reveals.
 The fault appears to alternate between breaking all at once, in a 31-mile long (50 kilometer) fracture, and in smaller, shorter segments.
-The discovery has implications for the
+The discovery has implications for the Tahoe's seismic hazard, because the size of an earthquake relates to the length of a fault rupture, Maloney said.
+The biggest earthquakes come from the longest fault fractures.

 The correlations, while still at an early stage, indicate the last time the fault's entire length ruptured was 7,800 years ago, Maloney told OurAmazingPlanet.
 More recent quakes occurred on individual segments, she said.